 The course will give you an understanding of how the legal system works, and not just what the law is.
 It looks at the roles of the legal professionals, how laws are made, how courts work and the processes involved in criminal and civil law.
 You will go onto look at how we discuss and evaluate the Criminal Justice System of England and Wales.
 It gives students an in depth understanding of topics such as murder and manslaughter, non fatal offences, police powers and sentencing.

-Applying for A Levels?
-Click Apply Now on any ONE of the subjects you are interested in studying, complete the online application form and then book an Information Evening to meet the tutors and discuss your preferred choices.
-You can then choose your subjects on the night!
+Applying for AS Levels or A Levels?
+Click ‘Apply Now’ on any ONE of the subjects you are interested in studying.
+Complete the online application form, where you will be asked to specify your other two choices.
+Then book an Interview appointment to meet the tutors and discuss your preferred choices.

 A minimum of six GCSEs at Grade C or above including English Language at Grade B.

 A Level Law is also highly respected amongst employers, and can lead to career progressions in almost any field, including the police force, teaching, journalism, the CPS, the civil service, and local government.
 The subject is also relevant to careers in other fields such as business, finance, and management.

-AS Unit 1: The Nature of Law and the Welsh and English Legal Systems.
+Unit 1: The Nature of Law and the Welsh and English Legal Systems.
 This unit focuses on the structure of the Welsh and English legal systems.
 Learners will develop knowledge and understanding of sources of primary and secondary law in the Welsh and English legal systems and will consider how those laws are used by judges in making decisions.
-They will also develop knowledge and understanding of the criminal justice system and civil justice system including relevant legal personnel and legal funding;
+They will also develop knowledge and understanding of the criminal justice system and civil justice system including relevant legal personnel and legal funding.

-A2 Unit 3: The Practice of Substantive Law; This unit requires learners to demonstrate knowledge and understanding of the criminal and human rights law.
-Learners will break down into constituent parts the relevant legal rules and principles for each area of substantive law and apply those rules to a hypothetical scenario;
+Unit 3: The Practice of Substantive Law; This unit requires learners to demonstrate knowledge and understanding of the criminal and human rights law.
+Learners will break down into constituent parts the relevant legal rules and principles for each area of substantive law and apply those rules to a hypothetical scenario.

-AS Unit 1 - (25% of overall qualification) Written examination in May: 1 hour 45 minutes.
+Unit 1 - (25% of overall qualification) Written examination in May: 1 hour 45 minutes.

-AS Unit 2 - (15% of overall qualification) Written examination in May: 1 hour 15 minutes.
+Unit 2 - (15% of overall qualification) Written examination in May: 1 hour 15 minutes.

-A2 Unit 3 - (30% of overall qualification) Written examination in June: 2 hours.
+Unit 3 - (30% of overall qualification) Written examination in June: 2 hours.

-A2 Unit 4 - (30% of overall qualification) Written examination in June: 2 hours.
+Unit 4 - (30% of overall qualification) Written examination in June: 2 hours.